Transfer Application Requirements

 - CLEP/AP Examinations

 Apply online using the Framingham State University Application.
 Applicants applying via MassTransfer and the transfer agreements should use the FSU Application and select the appropriate option on the application.
-If you require a paper application, please contact the Office of Undergraduate Admissions.
+If you require a paper MassTransfer Application, please contact the Office of Undergraduate Admissions.

 There is a $50 fee to apply – you may pay the fee at the time of application or submit a fee waiver.
 Transfer application fee waivers are available through NACAC or official campus visit.
 No application fee is required if applying via MassTransfer.

-To qualify for the application fee waiver through an official campus visit, applicants must visit campus through the Office of Undergraduate Admissions and apply before the preferred deadline.
-Applicants that tour campus or apply after the deadline will not be eligible.
+To qualify for the application fee waiver through an official campus visit, applicants must visit campus or attend a remote information session through the Office of Undergraduate Admissions, and apply before the preferred deadline.
+Applicants that complete an official campus visit or apply after the deadline will not be eligible.

 OFFICIAL COLLEGE TRANSCRIPTS